microsoft/BotBuilder-Samples/CSharp/sample-KnowledgeBot/README.md

 ```

 ## How to try this sample
 Finally, let's test our bot out.
-You can tyr it with emulator after setting Web.config with search credentials.
+You can try it with emulator after creating a Cosmos DB with the musician data, and setting Web.config with search credentials.
 I will demonstrate the bot working in the bot framework emulator, but if deployed to Azure Web Apps, this bot could be enabled on several different channels.

+### How to set up a Cosmos DB with the data
+You can create a Cosmos DB to store the data of this sample by following the steps [here](https://github.com/mdragt/BotBuilder-Samples/tree/master/Node/sample-knowledgeBot).

 ### How to set search credentials in Web.Config
 We should set `SearchName`,`IndexName`,`SearchKey` in Web.config.

 1. Access Azure portal and see Azure Search you created.
-2. You can check `SearchName` in Url (in this window, `masotabot`), so copy&paste it in Web.config.
+2. You can check `SearchName` in Url (in this window, `musicsearch`), so copy&paste it in Web.config.
-3. You can see `IndexName` in Indexes area (like `temp`).
+3. You can see `IndexName` in Indexes area (like `musicianindex`).
 Please copy and paste it in Web.config.
 4. Click [All settings]-[Keys]-[Manage query keys] and you can check Key.
 Please copy it and paste it in Web.config.

 After setting web.config, you can start debugging.